oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The algorithmic description of this transformation makes use of the following definitions: Let $u[q]$ denote the value of a structural or navigation property $q$ in an instance $u$.
 A path $p_1$ is called a _prefix_ of a path $p$ if there is a non-empty path $p_2$ such that $p$ equals the concatenated path $p_1/p_2$.
 Let $e$ denote the empty path.

 The output set of the groupby transformation is constructed in five steps.
-1. [For each](#SamenessandPrecedence) instance $u$ in the input set, a projection is computed that contains only the grouping properties.
+1. [For each occurrence](#SamenessandPrecedence) $u$ in the input set, a projection is computed that contains only the grouping properties.
 This projection is $s_G(u,e)$ and the function $s_G(u,p)$ takes an instance and a path relative to the input set as arguments and is computed recursively as follows:
    - Let $v$ be an instance of the type of $u$ without properties and without entity id.
    - For each structural or navigation property $q$ of $u$:
      - If $u$ has a subtype of the type addressed by $p$ and $q$ is only declared on that subtype, let $p'=p/p''/q$ where $p''$ is a type-cast to the subtype, otherwise let $p'=p/q$.